1990

 actually thought we've got a hit single.
 We just knew straight away."[3]

 at first.
-Especially David was very sceptical, and the band even asked Corbijn
+Especially Dave was very sceptical, and the band even asked Corbijn

-to come up with another idea, but later not only David changed his
+to come up with another idea, but later not only Dave changed his

 Fletch: "We went into a studio and Anton said 'This'll only take a